cocos2d/cocos2d-iphone-extensions/Extensions/FilesDownloader/README.md

 It also gives user knowledge of how many percents of all files are downloaded.

-Demo features
+Test features
 -------------
-This repo contains iOS XCode project, that shows how to use FilesDownloader for downloading sprites from internet.
+FilesDownloaderTest shows how to use FilesDownloader for downloading sprites from internet.
-DownloadLayer is designed as a very simple super class for downloading different stuff, so it's pretty for you to create your own Download Scene, based on this class.
+DownloadLayer is designed as a very simple super class for downloading different stuff, so it should be pretty easy for you to create your own Download Scene, based on this class.

 Issues
 ------------

-1. No redirect support, any redirect will lead to error
+1. No redirect support, any redirect will lead to connection error.
 1. It's possible to restart download, when everything is downloaded.
 This will lead to infinite loop.
-Demo app shows how to avoid this (See DownloadLayer.m)
+Test shows how to avoid this (See FilesDownloaderTestLayer.m:184)

 Despite all these issues, FilesDownloader is very stable and works perfect with direct links.